-British-Australia was established 87,838 days ago (at the time of writing - 17 July 2018).
+British-Australia was established 84,766 days ago (at the time of writing - 23 February 2020).
 Today, the Commonwealth of Australia has a democratically elected prime minister and a hereditary monarch, Queen Elizabeth II.
-Her Majesty is represented in Australia by a Governor-General.
+Her Majesty is represented in Australia by the Governor-General.
 Unlike today, however, in the late eighteenth and early nineteenth century, power was concentrated in hands the governor appointed by Britain, resident in Australia.
-The fifth governor, Lachlan Macquarie, featured in one of this year’s GCE / A-Level History examinations.
+The fifth governor, Lachlan Macquarie, featured in one of the recent GCE / A-Level History examinations.
 The question required that students analyse his contribution to the development of British-Australia in the early nineteenth century.
 So, then, what are the key three things that we should know about the man?

 Lachlan Macquarie in Context